Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 ## Files

 - `level1.py`: The main game logic.
-- `assests/ship.png`: The image of the player's spaceship.
+- `assets/ship.png`: The image of the player's spaceship.
-- `assests/enemy0.png`, `assests/enemy1.png`, `assests/enemy2.png`: Images of the enemy
+- `assets/enemy0.png`, `assets/enemy1.png`, `assets/enemy2.png`: Images of the enemies.
-- 'assests/gameover.jpg' : gameover image
+- `assets/gameover.jpg`: Game over image.
-- `assests/bullet.png`: The image of the bullets.
+- `assets/bullet.png`: The image of the bullets.
 - `try2.py`: Test files, you can delete them.

 ## Future Improvements